 Day 1 – Cagayan de Oro

-We thoroughtly enjoyed this activity.
-I’m a non-sporty person and I’m glad that this is something that I can enjoy.
+White water rafting was so much fun.
+I highly recommend for anyone to try it.
+I’m a non-sporty person and this is something that even I enjoyed.
 Our guides were very helpful and we also had amazing pictures from the activity.

 - Gaston Park